 The book should be moving toward the Cowboys to discourage more action on the favored side.
 Instead, the line moved a full point toward the Giants.
 Why?
 Because real money — sharp money — bet the Giants.
 The book respected that money more than the public's volume.

 RLM is not a guaranteed winner, but it is one of the most consistent indicators that something other than recreational action is shaping the line.
+The next step is measuring whether that move gave you closing line value.
 You can monitor live line movement and ticket vs money splits across sports on our picks dashboard.

 Steam moves, sharps, and syndicates